Risk Management

 Compliance Hotline System for Internal and External Whistleblowers

-A compliance hotline has also been established at nearly all Group companies worldwide.
 Canon Inc. receives biannual reports from Group companies on the operational status of their respective compliance hotline systems.
-These biannual reports from each company include not only the number of cases filed but also a summary of each case, investigation results and responses, and measures to prevent recurrences.
-Reports made to Canon Inc. and Group companies are analyzed statistically to record the number of completed investigations by type of case, including those where a compliance violation is found.
+These biannual reports from each Group company include not only the number of cases they received but also a summary of each case, investigation results and responses, and measures to prevent recurrences.
+Reports for which Canon Inc. and Group companies completed investigation are analyzed statistically by category of case, including those where a compliance violation is found.
 The analysis results are reported on a yearly basis to the Risk Management Committee and fed back to each Group company.

 Compliance System